- Mega Man (Classic)

 - Mega Man Star Force

 - Warning: A knowledge of these archetypes may cause you see plot twists from miles away, but thatís what TV Tropes is about, anyway.

 open/close all folders

 Mega Man (The Blue Guy)

 The guy who the series is named after.
 Mega Man is a blue boy (or girl) who fights for everlasting peace with his trademark Arm Cannon and Power Copying abilities.
 They are always playable, except when they are not.
-Notable Mega Man are Original Mega Man, X, Mega Man Volnutt, Mega Man EXE, Mega Man Model X, Mega Man Model A, Geo Stelar/Omega-Xis.
-Beck / Mighty No. 9.
+Notable Mega Man archetype examples include Original Mega Man, X, Mega Man Volnutt, Mega Man EXE, Mega Man Model X, Mega Man Model A, Geo Stelar/Omega-Xis, Gunvolt, and Beck / Mighty No. 9.

 - Arm Cannon: Their Weapon of Choice; although many of them acquire a sword at least once, the Mega Buster (or the variation thereof) is still the most iconic.

 - One-Man Army: They often defeat the Big Badís army themselves.

 - Bash Brothers: With Proto Man